- Date : 14/06/2020

 The surrender charge will depend on the type of policy.
 The charge is higher if the saving or investment component of the policy is low.
 Term insurance plans do not have any surrender value, unlike unit-linked insurance plans, endowment plans, or money back plans.

-5. Surrender value in case of traditional plans
+What is surrender value in case of traditional plans?

 If the policyholder has paid a premium for 2 or 3 years, he or she will be eligible for the surrender value, which can be calculated in one of two ways.